dapr/proposals/20250404-RS-workflow-rerun-from-activity.md

   // the event id to start the new workflow instance from. int32 eventID = 2;

-  // newInstanceID is the optional new instance ID to use for the new workflow
+  // newInstanceID is the new instance ID to use for the new workflow
   // instance.
-  optional string newInstanceID = 3;
+  string newInstanceID = 3;

   // input can optionally given to give the new instance a different input to
   // the next Activity event.